Find answers to all your Maroa-Forsyth Foundation questions here!

 The Foundation is a separate, legal entity and not part of the School District.
 There is ongoing communication and cooperation between them.

-What kinds of enrichment programs may be funded?
+What kinds of programs might be funded by the Maroa-Forsyth Foundation?

 Who makes the decisions about what programs are funded?